brancz/blanket-cli/README.md

 	$ blanket-cli --help

-	Usage: cli [options] [target ...]
+	  Usage: blanket-cli [options] [target ...]

     Instrument javascript code for coverage analysis with blanket.js

     Options:

     -h, --help                 output usage information
     -V, --version              output the version number
     -R, --recursive            Instrument a directory recursively
     -s, --separate [dir]       Separate instrumented files in different subdir -d, --debug                Display time used for overall processing.
 If used in combination with --verbose it display time used for each file to instrument
-	  -v, --verbose              Display some information on the current status -q, --quiet                Surpress warnings and log output -p, --parallelism <forks>  Spread work over n parallel processes (defaults to amount of available cpu cores) --prefix [prefix]          The prefix to use to indicate a file is instrumented (by default "instrumented-" or empty when run with -s flag)
+    -v, --verbose              Display some information on the current status -q, --quiet                Surpress warnings and log output -p, --parallelism <forks>  Spread work over n parallel processes (defaults to amount of available cpu cores) --disable_trace            Disable adding code enabling tracing during/after execution.
+Enabled by default.
+    --disable_embed_source     Disable adding of the original source to the instrumented file - needed for blankets evaluation suite.
+Enabled by default.
+    --prefix [prefix]          The prefix to use to indicate a file is instrumented (by default "instrumented-" or empty when run with -s flag)
-	  --cleanup                  Removes all files in the given targets starting with 'instrumented-'
+    --cleanup                  Removes all files in the given targets starting with the given prefix